-The advantages of diversity are numerous and varied.
-But here are the top three advantages of creating a culturally diverse policy in your organization.
+Multicultural benefits result from various factors.
+However, here are the top six advantages of creating a culturally diverse policy in your organisation.

 1. Cultural diversity aids in the development and enhancement of skill sets.